nemogoc/100-days-of-code/r2-log.md

 The Holy Grail layout came together quickly.
 I still have some issues choosing (and am somewhat confused on) how to use nested flexbox containers.
 The way I did it worked, but it was a bit hacky.
 He had the entire layout be a column flex container.
 I just used rows with wrapping and forced the containers to be 100% of width.
 Lastly, started the startup site with Tim.
 Not a fan of Tim so far.
 As with the optional Tapatalk (or whatever) project in TWDBC Section 19, we used a bunch of CSS without going over it beforehand.
 Definitely a bit frustrating that we use Flexbox, then a bunch of relative and absolute positioning.
 Is that how it has to be done?

+### R2D45 - 4/19
+Finished the startup site.
+Can't say I learned a ton.
+Tim is not good at this.
+It was a demo of a project, not teaching a project.
+Still, the next section has a new guy who seems better so far, but I did just start.